noiseprotocol/noise_spec/noise.md

     can receive rapid feedback on whether MAC guesses are correct.
   * A single fixed length is simpler than supporting variable-length tags.

-The GCM security limit is 2^56^ bytes because:
+The `AESGCM` data volume limit is 2^56^ bytes because:

   * This is 2^52^ AES blocks (each block is 16 bytes).
 The limit is based on the risk of birthday collisions being used to rule out plaintext guesses.
    The probability an attacker could rule out a random guess on a 2^56^ byte plaintext is less than 1 in 1 million (roughly (2^52^ * 2^52^) / 2^128^).

-Cipher nonces are big-endian for AES-GCM, and little-endian for ChaCha20, because:
+Cipher nonces are big-endian for `AESGCM`, and little-endian for `ChaCha20`, because:

   * ChaCha20 uses a little-endian block counter internally.
   * AES-GCM uses a big-endian block counter internally.
   * It makes sense to use consistent endianness in the cipher code.

+Rekey defaults to using encryption with the nonce 2^64^-1 because:

+  * With `AESGCM` and `ChaChaPoly` the rekey operation can be computed efficiently without needing to calculate an authentication tag.

 15.2.
 Hash functions and hashing
 --------------